Creosote Bush (Larrea tridentata)

 Other Names: Creosotebush, little stinker.

 Height: Height depends on precipitation.
-Typical plants get to 5-6 feet tall.
-In dry areas such as the west side of the Sheep Range (rain shadow of the Spring Mountains), plants rarely exceed about 3 feet.
-In well-watered areas,plants might exceed 10 feet.
-The stems generally are crooked and divided.
+Typical plants grow to 5-6 feet tall.
+In dry areas such as the west side of the Sheep Range (rain shadow of the Spring Mountains), plants rarely exceed 3 feet.
+In well-watered areas, plants can exceed 10 feet.

 Leaves: Small (less than 0.5 inches), waxy, and resinous.
 Two leaflets are joined at the base.
 The leaf color depends on season (water): leaves are dark green to yellowish green during spring when water is available, but they turn brown during summer or when water is not available.

-Flowers: petals 5, solitary, about 1-inch across at most, and yellow.
-The plant blooms when water is available, usually in the spring after winter rains and during later summer after thunderstorms.
+Flowers: Petals 5, solitary, about 1-inch across, and yellow.
+The plant blooms when water is available, usually in the spring after winter rains and during summer after thunderstorms.

-Seeds: Round, fuzzy, white capsule about 0.25 inches in diameter.
+Seeds: Round, fuzzy, white capsule about 1/4-inches in diameter.

 Elevation: Up to about 4,500 ft.

 Comments: Creosote bushes are thought to include the oldest individual plants on earth.
-This species grows from seeds and by cloning, and some clones in southern California have been carbon dated to about 11,000 year old.
+This species reproduces from seeds and by cloning, and some living clones in southern California have been carbon dated to having sprouted about 11,000 years ago, which is before the area was a dry desert.

 This species gives the desert a characteristic musky odor after summer rains.
-After summer thunderstorms (localized, heavy rain storms), you can see patches or bands of bright green creosote bush stretching out across the landscape where it rained, while the surrounding landscape remains brown.
+After summer thunderstorms (localized, heavy rain storms), patches or bands of bright green creosote bush stretching out across the landscape can be seen where it rained, while the surrounding landscape remains brown.

 Creosote Bush (Larre tridentata) Creosote Bush (Larre tridentata)